 A Non-Communicable Disease (NCD) is a disease that is not transmissible from person to person.
 According to the World Health Organisation (WHO), NCDs are the biggest disease killer worldwide.

-Dying from a NCD is also the largest cause of death in India, with one in four people dying from a NCD before the age of 70.
-Working in a region of 42 villages in a poor state in impoverished North India, the CHETNA Project works to prevent NCDs by creating awareness and implementing screening strategies.
+Dying from a NCD is also the largest cause of death in Asia, with one in four people dying from a NCD before the age of 70.
+Working in a region of 42 villages in a poor state in impoverished Asia, the CHETNA Project works to prevent NCDs by creating awareness and implementing screening strategies.
 The team also improves the quality of life for those living with diseases such as cancer, diabetes and heart disease.
 One of the main ways this is achieved is by providing palliative care and affordable clinical services.

 In the region where CHETNA work, many families abide by the values of a shame-based culture.
 Personal honour and how others perceive an individual’s social standing is often regarded as more important than individual values of right and wrong.
 SIM partners with CHETNA as they work to empower people in a number of villages by providing training in basic healthcare, literacy and income-generating projects.

 The value system often means that families will often hide away sick family members from the community in fear of the judgement they will receive.

 The lack of knowledge surrounding Non-Communicable Diseases in villages also sees sick people neglected by their families, due to the fear that the sickness is infectious.